MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/create-and-manage-inactive-mailboxes.md

 ## <a name="search-and-export-the-contents-of-an-inactive-mailbox"></a>Ricerca ed esportazione del contenuto di una cassetta postale inattiva

-È possibile accedere al contenuto della cassetta postale inattiva utilizzando lo strumento di ricerca contenuto nel centro sicurezza & Compliance.
+È possibile accedere al contenuto della cassetta postale inattiva utilizzando lo strumento di ricerca contenuto nel centro sicurezza & conformità.
 When you search an inactive mailbox, you can create a keyword search query to search for specific items or you can return the entire contents of the inactive mailbox.
 You can preview the search results or export the search results to an Outlook Data (PST) file or as individual email messages.
 For step-by-step procedures for searching mailboxes and exporting search results, see the following topics:

 - [Ricerca contenuto in Office 365](content-search.md)